University English - Full-time General English Course

 Please be aware that in addition to the holidays shown above, no teaching takes place on UK Bank Holidays in England & Wales.
 No tuition fee discounts are available for course dates which coincide with bank holidays.

 The course is not suitable for complete beginners.
-Before we can offer you a place on the course, you will need to provide some evidence of your current level of English with your application such an English language test result (such as IELTS, Pearson PTE, TOEFL iBT or Cambridge English PET/FCE/CAE).
+Before we can offer you a place on the course, you will need to provide some evidence of your current level of English with your application such as an English language test result (e.g IELTS, Pearson PTE, TOEFL iBT or Cambridge English PET/FCE/CAE).
 If you have any other evidence of your English level, please contact us to discuss whether it is acceptable for admissions purposes.